Bus Testing Reports

 A manufacturer has the right to withdraw its bus from testing at any time.
 In the event a bus is withdrawn from testing by the manufacturer, a test report will not be issued and none of the data collected will be publicly released.

 Obtaining Bus Testing Reports

-- “PTI” indicates that the report is produced by The Thomas D. Larson Pennsylvania Transportation Institute, the operator of the Bus Testing Program.
+- “LTI” (or “PTI” on older reports) indicates that the report is produced by The Thomas D. Larson Pennsylvania Transportation Institute, the operator of the Bus Testing Program.

-- “BT” indicates that the report is an FTA Bus Testing Report (PTI conducts a number of other projects besides the Bus Testing Program).
+- “BT” indicates that the report is an FTA Bus Testing Report (LTI conducts other projects besides the Bus Testing Program).

 - “R” indicates that the document is a report.